 The Arizona Trail Association is an amazing non-profit organization that maintains the AZT.
 They put an unbelievable amount of work into the trail and it's all made possible by donation and membership sales.
 If you are able, please visit their site here and consider joining or making a donation so that they can continue to keep this beautiful trail in tact for years to come.

 I have a Google Voice number set up that anyone can call into while we are on the trail and leave words of encouragement.
 It's always nice to hear from friends and family back home while you're away, especially doing something as grueling as this.
 That number is (412) 423-8345, feel free to give it a buzz while we're out on the trail. *Messages may be used in the documentary*

 Mentioned before, John Schilling is an absolute godsend in aiding riders with info for the AZT.
-Wanted to take the time to thank him for helping me out with some of the planning and for being willing to meet up with us in AZ to film an interview for the film.
+I wanted to take the time to thank him for helping me out with some of the planning and for being willing to meet up with us in AZ to film an interview for my movie.

-If anyone here has Strava or wants to follow along with my recorded rides, you can check my profile out here.
+If anyone here has Strava and wants to follow along with my recorded rides (I will be tracking our AZT ride too), you can check my profile out here.

 For an overview of what's in my bikepacking bags, head on over to this page and take a look.
 Video below as well with all the info: